saishameh/snakeGame/README.md

 # Snake Game
-A classic Snake game implemented in C# for the console, featuring colorful graphics, progressive difficulty, and score tracking.
+A classic Snake game implemented in C# for the console, featuring progressive difficulty, and score tracking.

 ## Setup